0xReLogic/Cognio/docs/quickstart.md

 - Python 3.11 or higher
 - Docker (optional, for container deployment)
-- 500MB free disk space (for embedding model)
+- 1.1GB free disk space (for default multilingual embedding model)
+  - Or 80MB if using lightweight model (all-MiniLM-L6-v2)

 ## Option 1: Docker (Recommended)